 This course is designed to provide an overview of the financial planning process with specific emphasis of retirement planning.
 Topics discussed will include: client/planner interactions; time value of money applications; personal financial statements development and assessment; cash flow and debt management; asset acquisition; education planning; planning elements of risk management; investment planning; and retirement planning; special needs planning review; integrating planning recommendations; financial planning ethics review; overview of practice management concepts.

 This is the first course in the Certified Financial Planner (CFP) program.
-The course provides you with an overview of a variety of financial planning topics with a special emphasis on retirement planning.
-The purpose of the course is to provide you with a foundation for subsequent course work in the CFP® program and to prepare you to take the national CFP® examination to become a Certified Financial Planner.
+The course provides the student with an overview of a variety of financial planning topics with a special emphasis on retirement planning.
+The purpose of the course is to provide the student with a foundation for subsequent course work in the CFP® program and to prepare them to take the national CFP® examination to become a Certified Financial Planner.